semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 #### The Query

-You can list all Indices on your cluster this way :
+Elasticsearch API allows us to get the list of all indices which are present on our cluster.

 The query type is `GET`